kreemer/devcon/docs/BROWSER_INTEGRATION.md

 # DevCon Browser Integration

-This feature allows you to open URLs in the host's default browser from within a devcontainer.
+This feature allows you to open URLs in the host's default browser from within a devcontainer with seamless integration.

 ## How it works

-1. **Socket Server**: DevCon can run a socket server on the host that listens for URL requests
+1. **Socket Server**: DevCon runs a socket server on the host that listens for URL requests
-2. **Socket Mount**: When starting a devcontainer, the socket is automatically mounted inside the container
+2. **Automatic Setup**: When starting a devcontainer, DevCon automatically:
+   - Mounts the socket inside the container
+   - Creates and mounts a helper script at `/usr/local/bin/devcon-browser`
+   - Sets the `BROWSER` environment variable in exec shells
-3. **Browser Helper**: A helper script inside the container can send URLs to the socket server
+3. **URL Opening**: Applications inside the container can send URLs to the socket server
-4. **URL Opening**: The socket server receives the URL and opens it in the host's default browser
+4. **Host Integration**: The socket server receives URLs and opens them in the host's default browser

 ## Usage